Trusted by Global Clients & Partners

 On May 14, 2025, President Javier Milei enacted an emergency decree that significantly restructured Argentina's immigration policies.
 The measures were subsequently formalized through Decree No. 366/2025, published on May 29, 2025, which amended key legislation, including Citizenship Law No. 346 and Immigration Law No. 25,871.
 The decree established the legal foundation for stricter immigration controls and introduced the basis for a citizenship by investment pathway, allowing foreign nationals to qualify for citizenship through investment without meeting the standard two-year continuous residence requirement.

-On July 31, 2025, Decree No. 524/2025 introduced the procedural framework allowing foreign nationals to apply for Argentine citizenship by making a “relevant investment” in Argentina.
-Such investment may include participation in a n existing company or a newly established company, potentially contributing to job creation or economic development.
+On July 31, 2025, Decree No. 524/2025 introduced the procedural framework allowing foreign nationals to apply for Argentine citizenship by making a "relevant investment" in Argentina.
+Such investment may include participation in an existing company or a newly established company, potentially contributing to job creation or economic development.
 Applications are submitted through the newly created agency and undergo multi-level due diligence checks (including security, financial intelligence, and identity verification), before a final decision is issued by the National Directorate of Migration within 30 business days.

-On August 18, 2025, Decree No. 585/2025 formally placed the Agency for Citizenship by Investment Program (Agencia de Programas de Ciudadanía por Inversión - APCI) under the Ministry of Economy, confirming the institutional structure of the program.
+On August 18, 2025, Decree No. 585/2025 formally placed the Agency for Citizenship by Investment Program (Agencia de Programas de Ciudadanía por Inversión, APCI) under the Ministry of Economy, confirming the institutional structure of the program.

 To support implementation, the Ministry of Economy launched an international public tender (34-0001-CPU25) on December 5, 2025 (with submissions due by January 20, 2026) to engage consultants for the design and operational rollout of the program.

-As of April 2026, the framework remains legally in force but not functional, as the Ministry of Economy has not yet issued the required secondary regulations defining what constitutes a “relevant investment,” including minimum investment thresholds, eligible sectors, and full approval criteria.
+As of May 2026, the framework remains legally in force but not functional, as the Ministry of Economy has not yet issued the required secondary regulations defining what constitutes a "relevant investment," including minimum investment thresholds, eligible sectors, and full approval criteria.

 In April 2026, the government cancelled the CBI "master agent" tender following legal challenges from participating firms.
 Importantly, this did not cancel the program itself: Decree No. 366/2025 and Decree No. 524/2025 remain in force.